 propelling the industry forward

-We celebrate the work that these incredible individuals have done for the games industry, from helping develop the building blocks for technological advancements in video games, to helping shift the diversity and representation we see in games today.
+We celebrate the work that these incredible individuals have done for the games industry, from helping develop the building blocks for technological advancements in video games, to encompassing the diversity and representation we see in games today.

-By learning more about the work that these individuals have done and celebrating them during Black History Month and beyond, we are reminded of the power and long-lasting changes that one individual can have on an expansive industry such as this one.
+By learning more about the work that these individuals have done, and celebrating them during Black History Month and beyond, we are reminded of the power and long-lasting changes that one individual can have on an expansive industry such as this.